takeelf/userprofile/README.md

 # userprofile
-User profile with file upload in django restful framework
+User profile with file upload in django rest framework